Caio-Felice-Cunha/ClimateAnalysis/README.md

 It follows that based on the data provided, US temperatures will increase in the near future.
 Even though the heat apparently increases a little each year, when we stack up the difference from past times, this change in temperature will affect us all.

 ## Next Steps
-Improve US statistical and regional analysis
+* Improve US statistical and regional analysis
+* Improve Power BI graphics with histogram and tooltips